Posts

 Image

-The following paper will be submitted to the meeting, "Second MULTIDISCIPLINARY STUDY DAYS geo-archaeological on Mediterranean megalithism" (Palermo, Sicily, November, 2025).
-Early Developments in Astronomy, Arithmetic and Proto-Writing at Göbekli Tepe Martin B. Sweatman School of Engineering, University of Edinburgh, Edinburgh, Scotland, UK.
+The following paper was submitted to the meeting, "Second International Conference on Megalithic Architecture in the Mediterranean, Europe (West–East), and the Middle East" (Palermo, Sicily, November, 2025).
+The official edited version is available in the conference proceedings (it's not available online).
+The version below is my submitted manuscript.
+See the video on Youtube for the actual presentation at the conference Early Developments in Astronomy, Arithmetic and Proto-Writing at Göbekli Tepe Martin B. Sweatman School of Engineering, University of Edinburgh, Edinburgh, Scotland, UK.
 Abstract Göbekli Tepe, a megalithic site in southern Anatolia, consists of many sub-circular enclosures formed by megalithic T-shaped pillars and a large number of other rectangular buildings.
 The pillars of this very early settlement, some standing over 5 m tall, are adorned with a complex system of symbols, including animal symbols and other geometric symbols.
-It is believed to date to ~ 9,500 BCE, although an older origin date within the Epi-palaeolithic period is likely.
-Recent analyses of Göbekli Tepe’s iconography suggest that its builders possessed conceptual understanding in astronomy, arithmetic, and proto-writing far earlier t...
+It is believed to date t...

-Chris Moore of the Comet Research Group rebuts Boslough's pseudoskepticism (again!)
+Chris Moore of the Comet Research Group rebuts Boslough's pseudoskepticism (updated May 2026)

 Image